What is your payroll FAQ about?

 Q: What is “New Hire Reporting” and why must my business comply?

 A: Federal law requires every employer to report each new hire and rehire to a designated state agency, and requires all states to conform to a set of minimum standards for the information that must be reported.
 All employers in New Jersey and Pennsylvania are required to report basic information about employees who are newly hired, rehired, who return to work after separation of employment, or who are returning from a required leave of absence without pay greater than 30 days.
-Employers can report this information via the internet at www.nj-newhire.com and at www.cwds.pa.gov or we can assist you.
+NJ employers can report this information via the internet here and PA employers can click here or we can assist you.
 Failure to report a new employee could result in a fine up to $25 per violation.
 New employers should receive instruction booklets upon registration with the state.

 Basic employee information that must be provided is as follows: